JustCryen/Proton-Setup-Assist/README.md

  This shellscript also assumes that your main steamapps folder is in `~/.steam/steam/steamapps`

 ### Features
-- Origin instalation
+- Origin installation
-- Ubisoft Connect instalation
+- Ubisoft Connect installation
-- probably a Games for Windows Live instalation:w
+- Games for Windows Live installation (requires a manual download)

+### Dependencies

+- sed and awk (for now)
+- protontricks